mr-robert-dixon/hello-world/README.md

 # hello-world
-starting a new repository in github, of course my primary purpose for this is to make a bit more involved static website to keep building design skills
+Starting a new repository in github, of course.
+My primary purpose for this is to make a bit more involved static website to keep building design skills.